 Draco was stunned when Matt sat next to him in Defense Against the Dark Arts the next morning.
 Across the room, Blaise and Jonas were sitting together, both casting glares their way.

-“Morning, mate,” Matt said, pulling his copy of Advanced Defensive Magic
+“Morning, mate,” Matt said, pulling his copy of Advanced Defensive Magic from his bag.

 “Um, is there something that I’ve missed?”
 Draco asked, hearing whispers echoing around them as the Slytherins conversed.